lamawithonel/puppetlabs-java/README.markdown

 ##### `distribution`
 Specifies the Java distribution to install.
-Valid options:  'jdk', 'jre', or, where the platform supports alternative packages, 'sun-jdk', 'sun-jre', 'oracle-jdk', 'oracle-jre'.
+Valid options:  'jdk', 'jre', or, where the platform supports alternative packages, 'sun-jdk', 'sun-jre', 'oracle-jdk', 'oracle-jre', 'oracle-jdk8' or 'oracle-jre8'.
 Default: 'jdk'.

 #####`java_alternative`
 Specifies the name of the Java alternative to use.
 If you set this parameter, *you must also set the `java_alternative_path`.*